MK-IT/gatsby-theme-password-protect/README.md

 The theme overrides `wrapRootElement()` for both [`gatsby-browser.js`](https://www.gatsbyjs.org/docs/browser-apis/#wrapRootElement) and [`gatsby-ssr.js`](https://www.gatsbyjs.org/docs/ssr-apis/#wrapRootElement).

-At the start of `wrapRootElement()` the theme tries to read the secret value from the URL param `secret` or from a cookie with name `gatsby-theme-password-protect`.
+At the start of `wrapRootElement()` the theme tries to read the password from the URL param `secret` or from a cookie with name `gatsby-theme-password-protect`.

-1. Parse `location.search` params and get the value of `secret` URL parameter
+1. Get the password candidate from URL param `secret` or cookie
+2. If necessary compare the password candidate with the password set in options
-2. If the `secret` URL parameter or the cookie value matches the predefined password => then allow the user to view the app
+3. If the passwords match allow the user to view the app or page
-3. Else => render the password-prompt page
+4. Otherwise render the password prompt component